khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 #### Search & filter

-Any filtering controls that manipulate the data set (including clickable charts) should be placed directly above the table with the option to clear all data.
+Any filtering controls that manipulate the data set should be placed directly above the table with the option to clear all data.
 [See filter guidelines](/components/filter)

 #### Ordering & sorting